 1. Submission of Application Materials

-Closely observe the deadline and required materials set by your academic program of interest, including any additional documents requested of students who are seeking departmental funding through assistantships or fellowships.
+Closely observe the deadline and required materials set by your graduate program of interest, including any additional documents requested of students who are seeking departmental funding through assistantships or fellowships.
 Complete the application and fax, e-mail or mail any materials that could not be submitted online to ASU Graduate Admissions.